 1) Prerequisites

-• AWS credentials (via aws configure, env vars, or your preferred provider auth)
+• AWS credentials (from aws configure, env vars, or another provider).

 apiVersion: platform.io/v1